About

 (with Baiyun Jing, Yang You, and Yulin Zhong)

-The Effect(s) of Public Housing Rent Regulation on Private-sector Rents in Hong Kong
+The Welfare Effect(s) of Rent Regulation

 (with Zhongji Wei)

-(with Jimmy Ho, Yulin Hong, Lichen Zhang)
+(with Jimmy Ho, Yulin Hong, and Zhongji Wei)

 Teaching